This post's overview:

 Local transport: You don’t need public transport in Reykjavik.
 However, if you want to take a bus, there are some available.
 A one-way ticket would cost around 400 ISK.

-Car rental: renting a car for a weekend in summer would cost you around $120-$170 for two days.
-The price depends on the season and the length of the trip (and on the car, of
+Car rental: renting a car for a weekend in summer would cost you around $200-$250 for two days.
+The price depends on the season and the length of the trip (and on the car, of course).
+We always book with Avis (they have great new cars and good prices) – so check the availability of the car rentals and their prices in Iceland here.

 Food prices and costs in Iceland.
 Eating out in Iceland